Genez-io/Specs-Assistant.github.io/Documentation/docs/index.md

 ## Summary

-To sum it all up, BA-assistant is a simple and easy to use tool that can speed up the process of creating issues describing a feature in a way that will help the developer better understand the goal and functionalities of said feature, thereby speeding the entire development procces.
+To sum it all up, Specs-Assistant is a simple and easy to use tool that can speed up the process of creating issues describing a feature in a way that will help the developer better understand the goal and functionalities of said feature, thereby speeding the entire development procces.